Craniosynostosis: Causes

 Advances in the fields of molecular biology and genetics, as well as the use of animal models have been of great importance in expanding our knowledge of suture fusion.
 Research in animal models has led to the idea that the dura mater plays an important role in determining closure or patency of the suture.
 In contrast to the dura mater it appears that the periosteum is not essential in causing closure or patency.

 Instead of describing the abnormalities in structure and form, research focuses nowadays at decoding the molecular interactions that underlie them.
-Based on data from quantitative real-time PCR on samples of suture junctions during development, cranial suture fusion in mammals is a tightly orchestrated expression of genes in specific temporal order, leading to endochondral ossification.
+Detailed work by Sahar et al at Stanford University using chip microarray and quantitative real-time PCR on samples of suture junctions during development, reveals cranial suture fusion in mammals is a tightly orchestrated expression of genes in specific temporal order, leading to endochondral ossification.
+Sox9, Slug, Osteocalcin, growth factors and multiple Collagen type genes are upregulated in this coordinated and specific sequence (see Figure).
 Despite the progress that has been made, many things are still not understood about the suture biology and the exact causative pathways remain yet to be completely understood.

 Multiple potential causes of premature suture closure have been identified, such as the several genetic mutations that are associated with syndromic craniosynostosis.

 The cause of nonsyndromic craniosynostosis however, is still greatly unknown.

 Most likely, a role is played by biomechanical factors, as well as environmental, hormonal and genetical factors.

 New insights have given fuel to a debate whether there might be an intrinsic factor causing the premature fusion of the sutures.
 Brain structures of children with craniosynostosis were evaluated using magnetic resonance imaging.
 Differences were seen compared with the brain structures of normal children.
 The question now is whether these differences are caused by the craniosynostosis, or are the cause of craniosynostosis.